franciscoquinteros/loadbalancer/README.md

 ## Rules

 - All usernames must be lowercase with only letters, numbers, and underscores
-- All users get the password: `cocos`
+- All users get the password: `cocos1`
 - No confirmation dialogs - operations execute immediately
 - Simple format: `username` for creation, `username amount` for charging